German stocks - Factors to watch on August 8

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT Aug 8 The DAX top-30 index looked set to open unchanged on Thursday, according to premarket data from brokerage Lang & Schwarz at 0640 GMT.
+FRANKFURT Aug 8 The DAX top-30 index looked set to open 1.1 percent lower on Friday, according to premarket data from brokerage Lang & Schwarz at 0612 GMT.

 The following are some of the factors that may move German stocks: